-- Video ads: Video ads get the user attention in the first few seconds, and can result in better engagement compared to other formats.
+Video ads: Video ads get the users attention in the first few seconds, and can result in better engagement compared to other formats.
 Hence, video ads are worth trying.
 Especially for video publishers, video ads are a must-try format.

-It is advised to experiment with the combination of these ad formats to see better results.
+It is advisable to experiment with the combination of these ad formats to see better results.

-With good SEO practices, you get relevant users landing your website.
+With good SEO practices, you get users landing your website.
 Most of these are of high-intent users and can provide quality impressions.
-Quality impressions benefit advertisers with their campaign and publishers by increasing their eCPM.
+Quality impressions benefit advertisers with their campaign, and publishers by increasing their eCPM.

 The ad industry has seen that advertisers pay more for a niche audience.
 Some niches are more valuable than others.
 Check whether you fall under the category of expensive keywords.
 If yes, you are in luck and can make a good ad revenue out of the market.

-We learned eCPM is the ‘effective’ revenue generated by publishers for each thousand impressions.
+We learnt, eCPM is the ‘effective’ revenue generated by publishers.
 It’s not that difficult to understand.
 Is it?
-It’s like any other factors for publishers used to increase their ad revenue, a lot like RPM.
+It’s like any other factor for publishers used to increase their ad revenue, lot like RPM.
 The strategies mentioned above can give you a great start.

 Work on increasing the traffic, quality content and user engagement.
-And you will see an upward graph for your effective CPM.
+And see the upward graph for your effective CPM.